StealtherThreat/SolusJS/README.md

     await $_$.LOAD('hello');
 }
 ```
 and then from your html like below.
-It will add the contents of your module html placed inside the div when page is loaded.
+It will add the contents of your module's html inside the div when page is loaded.
 ```
 <body onload="onInit();">
     <div id="hello"></div>